Zephy-EIP/ZephyBackOffice/README.md

 # BackOffice

-This repository contains a backoffice with and Express API and a React front-end.
+This repository contains a backoffice with an ExpressJS API, a NextJS frontend, and a PostgreSQL database.
 It uses docker and docker-compose with profiles (docker-compose version 1.28 or higher).

 ## Starting for development